taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [lightspeedGPT](https://github.com/andrewgcodes/lightspeedgpt) - Use GPT4 and GPT3.5 on inputs of unlimited size.
 Uses multithreading to process multiple chunks in parallel.
 Useful for tasks like Named Entity Recognition, information extraction on large books, datasets, etc.
  * [bloop](https://github.com/bloopai/bloop) - bloop is a fast code search engine written in Rust.
  * [obsidian-copilot](https://github.com/logancyang/obsidian-copilot) - A ChatGPT Copilot in Obsidian
+ * [thinkgpt](https://github.com/alaeddine-13/thinkgpt) - API for the Tunisair mobile application using REST architecture.
+ * [babyagi-ui](https://github.com/miurla/babyagi-ui) - BabyAGI UI is designed to make it easier to run and develop with babyagi in a web app, like a ChatGPT.

 |Name|GitHub Stars|Language|License|